HOAIAN2/js-simple-cache/README.md

 ### options

 * First aggrument is unique `key`, when you `set` new item, it auto set with that `key` for you and you can access later with `get`
-* Second arrgrument is limit size, it help cache to auto delete old item (first item) when cache reach maximum size limit (but you can set undefined to have no limit)
+* Second arrgrument is limit size, it help cache to auto delete least use when cache reach maximum size limit (but you can set undefined to have no limit)
 * Note: This only accept cache object has a props that you provide when init

 ## API provide